 Responsible gambling programs in North Carolina provide resources for gamblers to prevent and treat problem gambling.
 While gambling can be a fun and entertaining recreation for many adults, it can also be destructive for those unable to moderate their gambling or who fall victim to gambling addiction.

 If you’re looking for information and resources regarding responsible gambling in North Carolina, you’ve come to the right place.
 This page has information about responsible gambling as well as links and resources for those in North Carolina seeking information and help.
+If you are struggling to control your gambling, or you have a friend or loved one who is, please use this page as a resource to get the help you need.

 North Carolina resources for responsible gambling